MG977/PhD_Copernicus/rs_fundamentals.rst

 **Most of satellites for Earth observation have a Sun-synchronous (SSO) low Earth orbit (LEO), with an** ``altitude between 600 km and 800 km`` **, a** ``speed of approximately 7.5 km/s`` and about ``16 orbits per day``.

-.. note:: Depending on the time for imaging the same geographic location (called **revisiting time**), satellites are classified as:
+.. note:: Depending on the time needed for imaging the same geographic location (called **revisiting time**), satellites are classified as:

 	- **High revisit time:** < 3 days
 	- **Medium revisit time:** 4 - 16 days